grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

-4. Gently insert the Trackpad subassembly into the C Cover and reassemble the 7 5IP screws with a 5IP Torx Plus Screwdriver set to 1.2kgf\*cm. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+4. Gently insert the Trackpad subassembly into the C Cover and reassemble the 7 5IP screws with a 5IP Torx Plus Screwdriver set to 1.2kgf\*cm.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image28.jpeg" alt-text="A close-up of a computer.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 5. With your fingers, carefully and gently remove the 4 alignment papers.
 Be sure that the entire alignment paper piece is completely